danielsnewman/summer-breeze/README.md

 ## Development

 ### Setting up development environment
-This project is still in development, but if you'd like to download this repo and run it locally, here is how to do it:
+This project is currently on hold and pending future development, but if you'd like to download this repo and run it locally, here is how to do it:

 ### Get the source code
 `$ git clone https://github.com/danielsnewman/summer-breeze.git` <br>